Joan Davis: Death

-On May 22, 1961, Davis died of a heart attack at the age of 53 at her home in Palm Springs, California.
+On May 23, 1961, Davis died of a heart attack at age 48 at her home in Palm Springs, California.
 She was interred in the Holy Cross Cemetery mausoleum in Culver City, California.
-On October 24, 1963, Davis' mother, daughter Beverly Wills, and two grandchildren were all killed in a house fire in Palm Springs.
+On October 24, 1963, Joan Davis' mother (Nina Davis), daughter (Beverly Wills), and two grandchildren were all killed in a house fire in Palm Springs.

 Joan Davis has two stars on the Hollywood Walk of Fame, one for her contribution to the motion picture industry at 1501 Vine Street and one for radio in the 1700 block of Vine.